Wednesday, September 10, 2025

 The core issue isn’t AI quality but organizational learning gaps.
 According to Aditya Challapally, the report’s lead author, executives wrongly blame regulation or model performance.

-“Generic tools like ChatGPT excel for individuals because of their flexibility, but they stall in enterprise use since they don’t learn from or adapt to workflows,”
+“Generic tools like ChatGPT perform well for individual users due to their flexibility, but they often struggle in enterprise environments because they don’t learn from or adapt to specific workflows,” Challapally explained.

 Strategic Resource Misallocation Costs Companies Millions